tboulet/research-project-template/README.md

 └── personal_files <- Personal files, ignored by git (e.g. notes, debugging test scripts, ...)
 ```

+The main point in this architecture is that you combine agnostically solvers, tasks, and metrics.
+You could add, change or remove those concepts if they don't fit your training paradigm.

+For the solver, for example, you can easily add a new solver by adding a new file (in the `./solver/` folder advised), implement a class with a `.fit(x_data : np.ndarray)` method, add the mapping between a solver tag and the class in the `./solver/__init__.py` file, and add the configuration file in the `./configs/solver/` folder.

+The same goes for the task, and the metrics.
+This will allow you to easily compare different solvers, tasks, and metrics, and to easily add new ones, which is an excellent way of doing a research project.

 # Virtual environment

 For the sake of reproducibility, and to avoid conflicts with other projects, it is recommended to use a virtual environment.